Struggling with setting limits and holding your ground? Learn how to set boundaries with kids — and why they actually want them.

 For many of us, establishing boundaries will be hard.
 We don’t like being the “bad guy.”
 And at the end of a tiring day, sometimes we just don’t have the patience to be present and calm.
 It seems much easier to give in.

-Hang in there.
+Hang in there, mama.
 You can still set boundaries with your kids, even when it’s hard at first.
-Your child not only needs boundaries, but wants them to better direct his decisions.
+They not only need boundaries, but want them to better direct their decisions:

-Think about the last time you’ve had to tell your child “no.” What was your mood, your environment?
-Were you frustrated because he interrupted an important task you were doing?
+Think about the last time you had to tell your child “no.” What was your mood, your environment?
+Were you frustrated because she interrupted an important task you were doing?
 Or were you intentional about your decision and calm in the way you said it?

 Setting boundaries isn’t a parent’s “privilege.”
 It’s not what we do to show who’s boss, or to win an argument.
 We can’t use the boundaries card each time we want to end a frustrating interaction with our kids.